dahliaOS/text_editor/README.md

 <a href="https://paypal.me/officialdahliaos">Donate</a> ●
 <a href="https://github.com/dahlia-os/documentation">Documentation</a>

-# text_editor
+# Text editor
-Text is a simple, efficient and lightweight rich text editor for dahliaOS and other Flutter compatible systems.
+- Simple, efficient and lightweight rich text editor for dahliaOS and other Flutter compatible systems

 ## Contribute